Jay-Karia/jqlite/docs/features/slices.md

 # Array Slices

-This features allows you to select array items from a specified range.
+This features allows you to select array items with a specified range.

 :::info
 Slices works similar to the `Array.prototype.slice()`.